github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% endif %}

-{% ifversion secret-scanning-validity-check-partner-patterns %}

 ### Performing validity checks

 {% data reusables.secret-scanning.validity-check-partner-patterns-beta %}

 {% data reusables.secret-scanning.validity-checks-intro %}

-You can
+{% ifversion secret-scanning-validity-check-partner-patterns %}

+Organizations using {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %} can also enable validity checks for supported partner patterns in their repository, organization, or enterprise level code security settings.
+Wewill automatically check validation for patterns on a cadence by sending the pattern to our relevant partner provider.
+You can use the validation status on leaked secrets to help prioritize secrets needing remediation action.

+{% endif %}

 For more information, see TODO: article about validity checks.

-{% endif %}

 {% ifversion ghec or ghes %}

 ### Defining custom patterns

-TODO:
-You can scan custom patterns with {% data variables.product.prodname_secret_scanning %}
+You can define custom patterns and ask {% data variables.product.prodname_secret_scanning %} to scan for these user-defined patterns.
-.
 This is useful if you have unique types of secrets that don’t match default patterns.
-Benefits are:

-* Tailored Security Detect secrets unique to your applications, APIs, or internal tools.
-* Increased Coverage Capture additional types of sensitive data that default patterns might miss.
+This tailored security feature allows for increased coverage as custom pattern detection captures additional types of sensitive data that default patterns might miss, and allows for detection of secrets unique to your applications, APIs, or internal tools.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/custom-patterns/defining-custom-patterns-for-secret-scanning)."

-* Prevent Data Leaks Proactively identify and mitigate risks associated with exposed proprietary secrets.
+{% ifversion secret-scanning-custom-pattern-ai-generated %}

+You can use AI to generate regular expressions that will capture all your custom patterns.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/custom-patterns/about-generating-regular-expressions-with-ai)."

+{% endif %}

 {% endif %}